 The trail continues from Lakkala towards the north.
 After the Törisevä mire and mire meadow there is a path on the left to the Metsäpirtti rental hut, located 500 metres from the trail.
 After Törisevä you will walk through an old-growth forest dominated by spruces and pass the Karttusenlampi pond.
 At the Turusenautio clearing you will see the remains of an old house.
 The clearing landscape is managed by mowing.
 Off Turusenautio there is a kilometre-long trail to the Soikkeli rental hut and a 0.9-km trail to Ylä-Murhi, where there is a rental hut, a camping site, a dry toilet, a campfire site and a woodshed.

 The Herajärvi Trail continues its circular route from Jauholanvaara Hill towards Havukanaho.
-The Havukankorpi campfire site is located 400 m before Havukanaho.
-There is a dry toilet and a woodshed at the campfire site, which is located in a hollow; the small stream at the bottom may dry up in the summer.
+The Havukankorpi picnic shelter is located 400 m before Havukanaho.
+There is a dry toilet at the picnic shelter, which is located in a hollow; the small stream at the bottom may dry up in the summer.
 The diversity of the plant and butterfly species at Havukanaho is one of the widest in Koli National Park.
 The clearing landscape is managed by mowing.
 There are also the remains of an old residential building at Havukanaho.

 Havukanaho - Nature Centre Ukko 5.6 km